atlassian-api/atlassian-python-api/examples/README.md

 You can use it as a reference for your apps or just use it "as is" for your needs.
 Feel free to send us new examples if you think, that we miss something important.

+For Bitbucket Cloud's object-oriented client, see `bitbucket/bitbucket_cloud_read_source.py` for reading a repository file and browsing a directory without using the legacy Bitbucket Server API.

 There are simple rules each example should follow:

 * **Do not store** any credentials in VCS